Let’s be brutal. Photos without stories are worthless.

 They are no better than the photos in picture frames you buy off the shelve with people you’ve never met and they probably didn’t know before the photo shoot.

-Here are six tips to give your photos value by recording the story the photographer captured.
+Here are six tips to save the value of your photos by recording the story the photographer captured.

 1. BE OBVIOUS